How to Create Animated WebP

 Use the compare view to check the animated WebP against the source.
 Click Export to download.

-- Animated WebP is supported in all modern browsers: Chrome, Firefox, Safari 14+, and Edge.
+- Animated WebP is supported in current Chrome, Firefox, Safari, and Edge.

 - Animated WebP files are typically 30-50% smaller than equivalent GIFs, with dramatically better color depth (24-bit vs 8-bit).